ykrsama/atlas-screensaver/README.md

 Choose your favorite images from here: https://op-webtools.web.cern.ch/vistar/vistars.php

 Right-click -> Copy Image Address to get the image url.
-Then then add it to the images list.
+Then add it to the images list.

 ## Preview